Come and immerse yourself in the spectacular town of Tepoztlán.

 Dinner: Gourmet meal including 1 complimentary glass of wine/beer*

 * Beyond 1 complimentary drink, wine/beer will be sold by the bottle at cost.
-People are also welcome to buy/bring their own alcohol.
-Both wine and beer are easily available at village shops and supermarkets.
+People are also welcome to buy their own alcohol at village shops and supermarkets.

 There is no way of overstating this: the food at Casa Temictli is EXQUISITE.
 This is food as an art form.

 Participants fly to Mexico City International Airport (MEX).
-Tepoztlán is a 90-minute ride from Mexico City airport (see map) and airport transfer to/from Casa Temictli can be arranged for an additional cost.
+Tepoztlán is a 90-minute ride from Mexico City airport (see Google map) and airport transfer to/from Casa Temictli can be arranged for a modest cost.

-1. Canada Room (2 TWIN beds, shared bathroom*, balcony, double-occupancy OR 1 KING bed, single-occupancy)
+1. Canada Room* (2 TWIN beds, double-occupancy OR 1 KING bed, single-occupancy; shared bathroom**, private balcony)

 2. Mexico Room (QUEEN bed, shared bathroom**, single- or double-occupancy)